joymallick/EDA-COVID-19-Pandemic-Metrics/README.md

     $env:PYTHONPATH = (Get-Location).Path
     set PYTHONPATH=%cd%
  ```
-This is necessary otherwise you will get import errors: no module named bin.
+This is necessary otherwise you will get import errors (no module named bin).

 6. Run the workflows (or just the one of interest) by running the corresponding Snakefile with the desired configuration (see below) by setting
 yourself in the corresponding directory: `bin\workflow_1`, `bin\workflow_2` or `bin\workflow_3`.